ros-controls/roadmap/design_drafts/ros2_control_documentation.rst

 The controllers' lifecycle is based on the `LifecycleNode-Class`_ implementing the state machine as described in `Node Lifecycle Design`_ document.

 When executing the control-loop ``update()`` method is called.
-The method has access to the latest interface states and enables controller to write the hardware's command interfaces.
+The method has access to the latest hardware's states and enables controller to write the hardware's command interfaces.

 User Interfaces
 ---------------
+Users interact with the ros2_control framework using `Controller Manager`_'s services.
+Those can be used directly or through "cli"-interface (base command: ``ros2 control``).
+The "cli"-interface is more user-friendly for direct interaction, i.e., outside of a node.

+For list of services and their definitions check ``srv`` folder in `controller_manager_msgs`_ package.

+For the description of the "cli"-interface see ``README.md`` file of the `ros2controlcli`_ package.

 Hardware Components
 ===================
+The *hardware components* realize communication to physical hardware and represent its abstraction in ros2_control framework.
+The components have to be exported as plugins using ``pluginlib``-library.
+The `Resource Manager`_ dynamically loads those plugins and manages their lifecycle.

+There are three basic types of components:

+System
+  Impl

+A detailed explanation of hardware components is given in the `Hardware Access through Controllers design document`_.

 Hardware Description in URDF
 ----------------------------